 This page provides you with information on the legal system in Sweden.

 There are four main sources of law in Sweden: legislation, preparatory legislative material, case law and academic literature.

-The most important sources of law are the statutes.
-They are published and published in the Official Journal of the European Union.
-The statutes are divided into acts, ordinances and regulations.
-Acts are decided by the Parliament, ordinances are decided by the Government and regulations are issued by the authorities.
+Legislation is the primary source.
+It is printed and promulgated in the Swedish Code of Statutes.
+Legislation is divided into acts, ordinances and regulations.
+Acts are adopted by the Riksdag (Swedish Parliament), ordinances are adopted by the Government and regulations are issued by the authorities.

-The Swedish Parliament is the only public body entitled to adopt new laws or amend existing laws.
-Adopted laws may only be repealed or amended by a new decision of the Riksdag.
+The Riksdag is the only public body with the authority to adopt new laws or to amend existing legislation.
+Legislation that has been adopted can only be repealed or amended by a new decision from the Riksdag.

 Decisions from the courts, case law, play an important part in the application of the law.
-This applies in particular to decisions of the highest courts, the Supreme Court and the Supreme Administrative Court.
+This particularly applies to decisions from the highest instances, the Supreme Court and the Supreme Administrative Court.

 Preparatory work on proposed laws, i.e. the texts that are created in connection with the legislative process, are also used in the application of the law.

-Before the Riksdag decides whether to adopt a draft law, the members of the Riksdag must examine the proposal in a parliamentary committee.
+Before the Riksdag decides whether to adopt a proposed law or amendment, the proposal must be considered by members of the Riksdag in a parliamentary committee.
 There are fifteen committees, each with its own area of responsibility, such as transport or education.

-All laws and regulations are published in the Swedish Code of Statutes (SFS), which is available on paper and on the Internet.
+All laws and ordinances are published in the Swedish Code of Statutes (Svensk Författningssamling, SFS), which is available in printed form and on the Internet.

 You can find legal information on public administration on Lagrummet.
-Links to access legal information from the Government, Riksdagen, higher courts and government agencies are available from this portal.
+Links to access legal information from the Government, the Riksdag, higher courts and government agencies are available from this portal.